znguye/lab-dom-race-car/README.md

    - `script.js` - This file contains code that handles the game's start button.
 Please open it and take a look at how the event listener is set up.

-   - `game.js` - This is the file where we will define the `Game` class to represent the game's data and behavior.
+   - `game.js` - This is the file where we will define the `Game` class to represent the game's data (properties) and behaviors (methods).
 We will fill out this class as we progress through the exercise.

 <br>